blacklightpy/vaultofknowledge/home.md

 >- I wanted to publish this since February this year (2022), but I waited for writing my own publishing system, but I got busier with college work, and decided that it's better to do something rather than waiting to make it perfect and not doing anything.
 > - Also having a public knowledgebase helps motivate me to maintain a better knowledgebase, and also help me share knowledge with others and hopefully do some cool projects together.
 >
 >    I will write my own publishing system later to fix those problems.
 So consider this an early version of my site.
 There's also some personal information as well, but I don't mind it being there.
-I'll also be adding a blog and other cool stuff, as listed here: [Personal Website Ideas](Personal/Personal%20Website%20Ideas.md)
+I'll also be adding a blog and other cool stuff, as listed here: [[Personal/Personal Website Ideas]]
 >
 >    **What's functional, and how to use:**
 > - There is a search bar for quick access.
-> - All notes are propely visible in my [GitHub repo](github.com/blacklightpy/Obsidian-Notes-backup)
+> - All notes are propely visible in my [[github.com/blacklightpy/Obsidian-Notes-backup|GitHub repo]]
 > - Folders are at the bottom of the index. 👉 represents subfolders.
 > - Subfolders three levels deep are not listed in the index.
 Those notes can be found in the graph and using the search bar.
 >